+Prescribed fire was necessary to increase understory ANPP in forested treatments and to maintain savanna conditions.
+Without the continued application of prescribed fire, the overstory canopy increases and understory productivity will diminish to the point of near non-existence as seen in the HT treatment.
 The savanna treatments had more potential forage because of their greater total ANPP.
-However, a large percentage of that ANPP was fire-tolerant, warm-season grasses that are rarely consumed by deer (Stransky and Harlow 1981).
-Savannas also had greater ANPP and coverage of forbs and legumes, which have greater CP and are an important summer forage for deer (Gee et al. 1994).
-The savanna treatments with relatively longer fire return intervals (HT2 and HT3) also had sizeable woody browse components, but slightly less total ANPP compared to the HT1 treatment.
-If management goals are to combine improving deer habitat along with livestock production, particularly cattle grazing, savanna treatments are a good option as cattle and deer have little dietary overlap when cattle are properly stocked (Thill and Martin 1986, Jenks et al. 1991).
-The cattle can utilize the large quantity of grasses and the deer can consume the forbs and woody browse.
-While the forest treatments had lower total ANPP, a smaller percentage was grass, and many plants had increased CP especially in the RRB treatment.
-For plant species commonly consumed by deer, increasing the CP during the summer can help deer meet key nutrient thresholds for antler growth and lactation (Asleson et al.1996, Jones et al. 2009, Lashley et al. 2011).
+However, a large percentage of that ANPP was fire-tolerant, warm-season grasses that are rarely consumed by deer.
+The savanna treatments also did have greater ANPP of forbs and legumes, which have greater CP and are an important summer forage for deer.
+The savanna treatments with relatively longer fire return intervals (HT2 and HT3) also had sizeable woody browse components.
+Forested treatments without prescribed fire had extremely low ANPP and would not provide suitable deer foraging habitat even with the increases in protein that we measured.
+From a forage perspective it appears treatments with intermediate levels of prescribed fire 2-4 years provide the most value to deer.

-Prescribed fire was necessary to increase understory ANPP in forested treatments and to maintain savanna conditions.
-Without the continued application of prescribed fire, the overstory will close and understory productivity will diminish to the point of near non-existence as seen in the HT treatment.
-It is likely that a management regime using two or more of these treatments to improve deer forage quality and quantity would be more effective than a single treatment.
-When savanna ecosystems with high understory ANPP and forests with higher CP occur in close enough proximity, deer could utilize both.
-Deer could consume the large amounts of available forage in the savannas and supplement it with forages with higher CP from the forested areas.
-This mixing concept is used for both calculating carrying capacity for wildlife (Hobbs and Swift 1985) and observed in grazing systems utilizing growing season fire (Allred et al. 2011).
-This combination of savanna and forest treatments in a landscape mosaic could also provide different vegetation structures for bedding and fawning cover and enhance the use of the entire area.
-As family forest owners, Non GGovernmental Oranganization’sOrganizations, and government agencies focus on multiple objectives that include improvement of wildlife habitat, the maintenance or periodic establishment of patches of early successional habitat is essential to increase forage quantity.
-While this can be done through harvesting, prescribed fire appears to have additional benefits related to reduction of litter layer.
-Heterogeneity will also benefit wildlife objectives by providing a variety of different forage and browse species, qualities, and timing of availabilities.
+It is likely that a landscape-level management regime using two or more of these treatments to improve deer forage quality and quantity would be more effective than a single treatment.
+When savanna ecosystems and forests occur in close enough proximity, deer could utilize both.
+Savanna treatments with longer (2-3 year) fire interval have greater amounts of potential forage for periods when deer are limited by forage quantity such as winter and early spring.
+Forested areas have value for deer by providing forages with greater CP particularly in the summer when deer need high-quality forages for antler growth and lactation.
+This combination of savanna and burned forest treatments in a landscape mosaic could also provide different vegetation structures that benefit deer in other ways besides forage such as providing bedding and fawning cover and enhance the use of the entire area.
+As family forest owners, Non-Governmental Organizations, and government agencies focus on multiple objectives that include improvement of wildlife habitat, the maintenance or periodic establishment of patches of early successional habitat is essential to increase forage quantity.
+This can be done through harvesting and prescribed fire which has the additional benefits related to reduction of litter layer.
+Our results reinforce that heterogeneity benefits wildlife objectives by providing a variety of different forage and browse species, qualities, and timing of availabilities.

 ACKNOWLEDGEMENTS